What Is Stamp Duty Land Tax (SDLT)?

 ri is the rent payable in respect of year ‘i’

 i is the particular year for which the calculation is to be performed (a calculation is required for each year)

 n is the term of the lease

 T is the temporal discount rate (currently 3.5%)

 Having calculated the net present value of the rent (referred to as the ‘relevant rental value’) the tax is charged as a percentage of so much of that value as falls within each rate band in Table B (please see above).

 Are there any Stamp Duty Exemptions and Reliefs for Commercial Property?

-Yes, there are stamp duty exemptions and reliefs for sales and leasebacks, dwellings acquired from relocated employees, compulsory purchases, incorporation of limited liability partnerships, seeding reliefs for PAIFs and COACS to name a few.
+Yes, there are stamp duty exemptions and reliefs for sales and leasebacks, dwellings acquired from relocated employees, compulsory purchases, incorporation of limited liability partnerships, and seeding reliefs for PAIFs and COACS to name a few.

 If you have any questions or need advice about SDLT on commercial property contact Patrick Cannon now.

 This depends on a number of factors including how many questions HMRC are seeking answers to, the detail and complexity of the factual and legal issues involved, the speed or otherwise with which the taxpayer and the HMRC investigator deal with the correspondence and whether there are matters that have to be referred for legal advisers on either side for further advice.